Aider-AI/aider/docs/unified-diffs.md

 - FLEXIBLE - Strive to be maximally flexible when interpreting GPT's edit instructions.

-A helpful shortcut here is to have empathy for GPT, and imagine you are the one being tasked with specifying code edits.
+A helpful shortcut here is to have empathy for GPT, and imagine you are the one being asked to specify code edits.
 Would you want to hand type a properly escaped json data structure to invoke surgical insert, delete, replace operations on specific code line numbers?
-Would it be ok to
+How would you feel about
+errors firing
-trigger an error and be forced to start over after any typo, off-by-one line number or flubbed escape sequence?
+after any typo, off-by-one line number or flubbed escape sequence?

 GPT is quantitatively better at code editing when you reduce the